thomasdavis/blah/README.md

 - [ ] Need a way to debug mcp servers using any model/ide
 - [ ] Think about portals
+- [ ] lisa watts came up with "auton", likely what i am going to suggest

 Unrelated Ideas